-DO&G initiated the process for the Northwest Mount Spurr Prospecting Permit by issuing a Nomination of Lands on August 15, 2018.
+DO&G initiated the process for this Prospecting Permit at Mount Spurr by issuing a Nomination of Lands on August 15, 2018.
 DO&G was seeking nominations of lands with geothermal resources for potential future disposal.
 The program was introduced as a way to identify proposed geothermal disposal areas for potential geothermal lease sales or prospecting permits.
-On April 27, 2020, GeoAlaska, LLC expressed interest in the Northwest Mount Spurr area in the same vicinity where the 2008 lease sale was conducted and submitted an application for a noncompetitive geothermal prospecting permit for three tracts.
+On November 13, 2018, Cyrq Energy responded to the Nomination of Lands expressing interest in the Mount Spurr area in the same area where the 2008 lease sale was conducted.
+Mount Spurr was the only area nominated for geothermal exploration in response to the August 15, 2018 request.

-On September 3, 2020, DO&G published a Call for Applications for a period of 30 days.
-The area included in the Call for Applications consisted of the three tracts that GeoAlaska, LLC applied for comprising approximately 6,376 acres, northwest of Trading Bay and approximately 40 miles west of Tyonek on the southern flank of Mount Spurr.
+On February 20, 2019, DO&G published a Call for Applications for a period of 30 days.
+The area included in the Call for Applications consisted of 12 tracts comprising approximately 28,800 acres, northwest of Trading Bay and approximately 40 miles west of Tyonek on the southern flank of Mt.
+Spurr.
 The proposed geothermal exploration solicitation area was located within T. 13 & 14 N., R. 16 & 17 W., Seward Meridian.
-No other competing proposals were received in response to the Call for Applications and no public comments were submitted, therefore this Prospecting Permit is being offered as a non-competitive Prospecting Permit for a period of 2 years at a rental rate of \$3/acre.
-The Prospecting Permit can be renewed for an additional year if the permittee has been unable to show a discovery of geothermal resources in commercial quantities despite showing reasonable diligence as defined in 11 AAC 84.730(b).
+One application was received in response to the Call for Applications and no public comments were submitted, therefore this Prospecting Permit is being offered as a non-competitive Prospecting Permit for a period of 2 years at a rental rate of \$3/acre.
+On December 22, 2020, DO&G issued the Mount Spurr Noncompetitive Geothermal Prospecting Permit Preliminary Written Finding of the Director.
+One timely public comment was received and changes have been incorporated to Chapters Five and Seven and the summary of the comment and a response is included in Appendix A. The Prospecting Permit can be renewed for an additional year if the permittee has been unable to show a discovery of geothermal resources in commercial quantities despite showing reasonable diligence as defined in 11 AAC 84.730(b).